urbit/docs/tutorials/arvo/arvo.md

 current time to the screen.
 When Dill produces this, the last path in the duct has an initial element of the empty span, so this is routed to Unix, which applies the effects.

 This is a call stack, with a crucial feature: the stack is a first-class citizen.
-You can respond over a duct zero, one, or many times.
-You can save ducts for later use.
+You can respond over a `duct` zero, one, or many times.
+You can save `duct`s for later use.
 There are definitely parallels to Scheme-style continuations, but simpler and with more structure.

 #### `wire`